ARM Linux: Reliable Setup Checklist

 Configure SSH securely

-Generate SSH key pair on your workstation (not the board):
+Generate the SSH key pair on your workstation, not on the board:

 ssh-keygen -t ed25519 -C "your-email@example.com"